 In February of 1967, I left BHU after only three months and came to America to join my parents.
 We came to California where my father was professor of economics at the Cal State University in Fresno, CA. So I started engineering school in Fresno State University.
-My parents would not allow me to go to school away from home.
+I applied to UCLA but my parents would not allow me go live away from home.
 So Fresno it was.
 There was a very smart boy in my class who sat next to me in my Physics class.
 I was then 17 and he just a few years older having just returned from Vietnam.
 My parents were very conservative, traditional Sikh family and although perfectly okay with me being the only girl in my classes, did not allow me to date or to even talk to boys.
 Whether rebelliousness or something else, I did see this boy secretively.
 So at the age of 18, I married Del, age 23.
 We got married to the great unhappiness of my parents and moved to San Luis Obispo to go to Cal Poly.
+Only becuase thats where he wanted to go.
+I just followed him.

 Then in March of 1972, I got a call again from the McDonald Douglas company for a interview, after having been rejected previously.
 I entered the Employment Office or whatever they used to call those departments then, and sat and waited.
 They had just gotten a huge new contract.
 In the waiting room, on the wall was a big black board on which was written “Goal for 1972 – Hire five women engineers”.

 Affirmative Action had arrived!
-The doors opened, I had my first job as a real engineer with the coveted title of MTS I. The doors actually busted for me.
-I was one of the first beneficiaries of Affirmative action.
+The doors opened, I had my first job as a real engineer with the coveted title of MTS I. I was one of the first beneficiaries of Affirmative action.
 I owe my first job to it.
-But those door didn’t just open, they opened wide.
+But those door didn’t just open, they busted open wide.
+Not only that, but they had ensured that employee satisfaction and happiness was at its highest.
+With the implementation of employee benefits, coming into work was something we genuinely all enjoyed.

 I then started on a 45 year career, where I never looked back, never had to fight for titles or positions.
 What I earned or did not earn, it was because of my own efforts of lack there-off.
 I suffered no discernible discrimination, no harassment of any sort that held me back.
 Despite the fact that I am not white, it had no effect.
 If there had been men who hindered me, there were four men for every one who stood to mentor me, help me, and to even offer me choice assignments preferentially over my male peers.
 This is an advantage that most women in STEM fields do not publicly talk about.
 Now I hear women talking about how hard the tech world is for women, but this has not been my experience in the last 45 years in America.
 And I have worked in real engineering, of jet, rockets, space shuttle and satellites.
 The hardware kind.
 (Yes, I don’t think software engineering, is engineering!)
-I found the work environment fair and welcoming.
+I found the work environment fair and welcoming and I’ve always felt like I’ve been part of a workforce that has wanted to endorse and grow others, because they were nice people I’m sure, but many businesses are now looking to improve on how to reduce employee turnover, in whatever field or industry you might look in.
 I like to think that I always made as much money as my peers if not more, and never less.
 And not because I was a great negotiator but because that is the kind country America is.
 Merit is recognized and rewarded.

 I chose not to pursue the management path.
 I did not want to supervise people nor travel or stay away from home for extended periods of time.
 I chose to stay in actual engineering, the so called technical path.
 This choice made it possible for me to have time and energy to live a balanced home life.
 My son followed my foot steps and is also a wi-fi engineer at Apple.
 He and I just finished writing out first book together.
 We are now working on our next book.